ypei23/sorting-lab/README.md

 ## Submission

-Upload the url of your github repo to sakai.
+Uploa:d the url of your github repo to sakai.